A vault door is a large secure door used to create custom built vaults large enough to allow walk in access.

 All too often vaults go unused when they are located too far away to be conveniently accessed.
 Many times a new vault owner will over think the planned location for their vault, locating it in some cleverly concealed location or disguising the vault behind false doors or walls.
 While concealing your vault is fine, don't do this at the cost of overall convenience or the vault will likely fall out of use over time.
 It's far better to be storing your commonly used valuables in a not so hidden vault than to have these items left out for easy pilfering.
 Rather than outthinking the burglar along with yourself, rely on the vault to perform its job of protection and place it in a location it's likely to get the most use.
-If your home is burglarized, a well built burglary vault will faithfully protect your contents.
+If your home is burglarized, a well-built vault will faithfully protect your contents.

 By locating a small to mid size Jewelry Safe in the bedroom or closet, commonly used items remain conveniently accessible and protected.

-Check for a thick solid steel door: It is essential that the vault door you purchase has a a continuous solid steel plate of substantial thickness.
+It is essential that the vault door you purchase has a continuous solid steel plate of substantial thickness.
 Without this base level of steel protection, any vault door can be opened within minutes despite the hoopla of additional advertised protection features.
 The majority of vault doors on the market tout a plethora of protection features, but virtually all fail miserably in this essential area.